telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspector-types.md

 ![Inspectors for Traffic Monitoring](../../images/livetraffic/inspectors/inspectors-all.png)

 The Fiddler Everywhere' Inspectors allow you to view the content of each session's request and response in a variety of different formats.
 Fiddler supports multiple inspector types for the sessions' request (at the top) and response (at the bottom).
-Click on the desired Inspector's name (for example, __Image__ or __Raw__) to switch the loaded Inspector.
+Click the desired Inspector's name (for example, __Image__ or __Raw__) to switch the loaded Inspector.

 The inspectors are based on the Monaco editor and are coming with a lot of perks:

 - Great performance for loading large chunks of data
 - Line IDs to quickly identify and mark a specific portion of the request/response.
 - Powerful search functionality that supports strings and regular expressions.
-- Context styling that highlights the content based on its type (e.g. Image renderers, HTML & XML formatters, JSON formatter, etc.).
+- Context styling that highlights the content based on its type (for example Image renderers, HTML and XML formatters, JSON formatter, etc.).

 >tip All inspector types (except **Preview**) are coming with **Copy all content to clipboard** button at the top-right corner.